States and Capitals of India 2024: Full List with Map, Largest & Smallest States, 8 Union Territories, PDF Download

 The Republic of India celebrated for its rich cultural tapestry and diverse climatic conditions, is prominent in South Asia.
 With a democratic ethos, India spans 812.3 million acres, securing the 7th rank globally.
 Bordered by Bangladesh, China, Pakistan, Nepal, Bhutan, Afghanistan, and Sri Lanka (via a water boundary), India uniquely epitomizes “Unity in Diversity” by fostering national unity amidst cultural and regional distinctions.
 The recent territorial reorganization has yielded 28 states and 8 Union Territories, including the newly created Jammu, Kashmir, and Ladakh.

 Renowned for possessing the world’s lengthiest written constitution, India’s constitutional framework comprises 395 articles across 22 parts and 8 Schedules.
 Adopted on November 26, 1949, and enforced on January 26, 1950, the Constitution of India designates this latter date as Republic Day, celebrated annually.
 Dr. B.R.
-Ambedkar, Union Law Minister and chairman of the Drafting Committee, is hailed as the architect of India’s constitution, having played a pivotal role in its formulation.
+Ambedkar, Union Law Minister and chairman of the Drafting Committee, is hailed as the architect of India’s constitution, having played a rather important role in its formulation.

 Indian states and capitals

 This blog will equip aspirants with comprehensive details about India’s states and Union Territories (UTs).
 Navigating the intricacies of this subject is crucial for success in competitive examinations.
 Here, we will furnish reliable information on the number of states, their names, and respective capitals, facilitating a thorough understanding of this essential topic.
-Aspirants can rely on this resource to enhance their knowledge and excel in examinations that frequently test this domain.
+Aspirants can rely on this blog to enhance their knowledge and excel in examinations that frequently test this domain.

 Formation of India: Brief History.